COVID-19 Testing in Haringey

 Can I just turn up and get a test?

 No, you cannot.
-You will not allowed in if you have not booked in advance.
+You will not be allowed in if you have not booked in advance.
 Please visit the government website to make an appointment (external page).

 When should I get the test done?